LiamWRyan/Liam_Portfolio/README.md

 # [Project 3: Dash & Plotly Information Visualization Web Application](https://github.com/LiamWRyan/StubEnhancer)

 ### Stubenhancer (Fall 2022)
   #### Using machine learning methodolgies and statitiscal analysis of ALIS Alberta data pertaining to various fields and their yearly earning potentials.
 Create an        application that can aid Alberta high school students in making informed career and education decisions.
+You can visit this site publicly at                        https://stubenhancer.ca/

 ---
 More projects will be added in the near future...